py010/linfun/docs/source/chapter13.rst

 	"dirty_writeback_centisecs", "Interval in which periodic writeback daemons wake up to flush.
 If set to zero, there is no automatic periodic writeback"
 	"drop_caches", "Echo 1 to free page cache, 2 to free dentry and inode caches, 3 to free all.
 Note only clean cached pages are dropped; do sync first to flush dirty pages"
-	"extfrag_threshold", "Controls when the kernel should compact memory" "hugepages_treat_as_movable 	Used to toggle how huge pages are treated "hugetlb_shm_group 	Sets a group ID that can be used for System V huge pages "laptop_mode 	Can control a number of features to save power on laptops "legacy_va_layout 	Use old layout (2.4 kernel) for how memory mappings are displayed "lowmen_reserve_ratio", "Controls how much low memory is reserved for pages that can only be there; i.e., pages which can go in high memory instead will do so.
+	"extfrag_threshold", "Controls when the kernel should compact memory" "hugepages_treat_as_movable", "Used to toggle how huge pages are treated" "hugetlb_shm_group", "Sets a group ID that can be used for System V huge pages" "laptop_mode", "Can control a number of features to save power on laptops" "legacy_va_layout", "Use old layout (2.4 kernel) for how memory mappings are displayed" "lowmen_reserve_ratio", "Controls how much low memory is reserved for pages that can only be there; i.e., pages which can go in high memory instead will do so.
 Only important on 32-bit systems with high memory"
 	"max_map_count", "Maximum number of memory mapped areas a process may have.
 The default is 64 K" "min_free_kbytes", 	"Minimum free memory that must be reserved in each zone"